 Naomi was fortunate to spend her undergraduate years at Bryn Mawr College, a women’s college, where it was unsurprising to see women leading student government and classroom conversations.
 After forays into archaeology and non-profit administration, she returned to school for architecture and is now a licensed architect.
 Through all this, a couple of themes keep popping up: what are ordinary people going through, and how do their physical and social worlds relate to each other?
 Naomi has devoted most of her architectural career to affordable housing and community-serving projects.

 “I believe in the power of stories to teach, to reveal submerged truths, and to connect us with each other.”

 - Research Scholar, UC Berkeley, 2012-2014

 A true traveler who lived, studied, taught, and worked in three different countries (some say continents) and just started a new life in a new place (country).

 A workaholic who dedicates most of her time to architecture, even while she is playing with her toddler boy with the legos, she is making study models for her projects.
-She is so happy to be part of this amazing project and working with this great group.
+She is so happy to be part of this amazing project and work with this great group.

 “I am inspired by nature, religion, and society, and my least favorite design trend is when traditions are forgotten and cultures vanish.
 To unwind, I immerse myself in reading and writing, while listening to music.”

-- Administrative and Marketing Assistant at HKIT Architects
+- Administrative and Marketing Assistant, HKIT Architects

 - B.A.
 Art History, Arizona State University, 2015